ghosthanos/Pacman-flutter/README.md

-# lasthope
+# PACMAN

-A new Flutter project.
+A new Flutter project.This project is to make a pacman game using flutter currently it has pacman that is user controlled(swipe gestures)

+and has 3 ghosts.The movement isnt perfect and needs work

 ## Getting Started